 Repurpose the spraying spot

 Besides, you could cause further distraction at the spot by placing the areas with toys and other decorations.
 Add a cat bed or food bowl with dried cat food so that the cat associates the space with a different habit.
 Cats have zero tolerance for eating next to their elimination or resting areas, so it will prevent the cat from utilizing that area for spraying again.

 Spray a synthetic feline pheromone on the location to deter the cat from attempting to remark the area.
 Common areas where cats deposit pheromones are the seats, hidden corners, and vertical posts.

-Decreasing amount of interaction between cats within the house and stray cats will lessen the frequency and urge of spraying, as a mark of the territory.
+Decreasing the amount of interaction between cats within the house and stray cats will lessen the frequency and urge of spraying, as a mark of the territory.
 Indoor cats may perch on furniture against the window to observe the intrusion of foreign counterparts.
 Move these items away from the window.

 Additionally, purchase denser color blinds to reduce visibility.
 You could also keep the drapes closed while away for work.